bombchus/z64-music-wiki/docs/advanced/midi/sysex.md

 | `F7H` | SysEx end |

 ### Master Coarse Tuning
-This SysEx is not recognized by SEQ64 and will not add a command when importing a `.mid` file and converting it into a sequence file.
+This SysEx is not recognized by SEQ64 and will not add a command when importing a MIDI file and converting it into a sequence file.
 This message controls the overall coarse tuning of every MIDI channel, allowing for a master coarse-tuned transposition.

 #### Message String
 | Status | 2nd Byte | 3rd Byte |